What Is Ach Credit Vs Debit

 Conclusion

-All ACH payment processing is a are secure and reliable, available 24 hours a day, 7 days a week, and 365 days a year.
+All ACH payment processing is secure and reliable and available for submission 24/7/365, but they are only processed and settled on business days (Monday through Friday, excluding federal holidays).
 Making a payment via the ACH network differs from making a payment with a credit card in that you are sending the money directly from one account to another (like a money transfer), instead of charging it to a card you would later be liable to repay.